-In quantum field theory, Richard Feynman (inspired by a John Wheeler comment) has famously interpreted antimatter, as being equivalent to matter that is moving backward in time.
+In quantum field theory, Richard Feynman and Ernst Stueckelberg have independently interpreted antimatter, as being equivalent to matter that is moving backward in time.
 Accepting this premise then, whereas matter wave functions will flow toward zones of slower time passage, antimatter wave functions must flow in the direction in which time is passing more quickly.
 The principle of least action applies equally to electrical phenomena as to gravitational (and all) phenomena.
-Therefore, given that we already observe that antimatter has the opposite electrical charge to its matter counterpart, it is not unreasonable to consider that the same rule might apply to its 'mass charge'.
-Stated in Newtonian terms, if antimatter can be considered as negative mass, and a=F/m, then a negative m will result in a negative acceleration.
-This 'antigravity' effect is not easy to directly measure, given the relative weakness of gravity, and because no macro object has ever been constructed from antimatter by humans - but work is ongoing.
+Therefore, given that we already observe that antimatter has the opposite electrical charge to its matter counterpart, it is not unreasonable to consider that the same rule should apply to its 'mass charge'.
+Stated in Newtonian terms, if antimatter can be considered as negative mass, and a=F/m, then a negative m will result in a negative acceleration in response to the same force F. This 'antigravity' effect is not easy to directly measure, given the relative weakness of gravity, and because no macro object has ever been constructed from antimatter by humans - but work is ongoing.